Sundays: Holy Eucharist at 8:00am (Rite I)

 Vespers at 6:30 pm (during Lent)

-Please see below for information about online worship during the COVID-19 public health crisis.
+Please see below for information about worship opportunities during the COVID-19 public health crisis.

 The Episcopal Church of the Good Shepherd is a worship-centered community that celebrates diversity, honors tradition, and transforms hearts and lives by building relationships across borders and spreading the good news of Jesus Christ.
 We walk a "middle way" between the Reformed (Protestant) and Roman Catholic traditions, seeking to express the fullness of Biblical faith through liturgy, teaching, fellowship, and service.
 Click here for more info.

-PLEASE NOTE: All church gatherings are suspended until further notice due to the ongoing COVID-19 pandemic.
+PLEASE NOTE: All indoor, in-person church gatherings are suspended until further notice due to the ongoing COVID-19 pandemic.